Nova-Drive/CMPUT-404-Labs/README.md

 # CMPUT-404-Labs
-what the hell is a submodule???
+### what the hell is a submodule???
+I just want a normal folder...